mmiranda222/.statsuite/content/getting started/installation/de-customisation-configuration.md

 * 'YYYY-MMM'displays '2010-Jan'
 * 'MMMM-YYYY' displays 'January-2010'

-By default, if no configuration for a given localised format is added, then the default applied date format is 'YYYY MMMM' (2010 January).
+By default, if no configuration for a given localised format is added, then the default applied date format is 'YYYY MMMM', e.g. in English 2010 January.

 * in `dotstatsuite/data/<env>/configs/<tenant>/data-explorer/setting.json`